Caliente

 • Good natural light

-• Connection to dining & living area
+• Connection to dining and living area

 • Multi-function spaces including eat-in area